joncarter1/effective-ml-practical/1_cookiecutter_research/README.md

 ```bash
 python example.py hydra.verbose=True
 ```
-to print debug statements to the console
+to print debug statements to the console.

 More advanced usage of Hydra is the focus of the next section of the practical.

 ### 6. Wrap-up
-In this part of the practical we've automated the creation of a Python research repository using cookiecutter.
-Including the creation of environment files, a Python package structure, and code quality checks using `pre-commit`.
+In this part of the practical we've automated the creation of a Python research repository using cookiecutter, including the creation of environment files, a Python package structure, and code quality checks using `pre-commit`.

 Before moving on, I'd recommend making sure you understand what the following libraries do within the codebase:
 - `beartype`